nfowl/dotfiles/README.md

 # Dotfiles
-My Dotfiles for WSL/Mac Managed via [GNU stow](https://www.gnu.org/software/stow/)
+My Dotfiles for WSL/Mac Managed via [home-manager](https://github.com/nix-community/home-manager)

 ## Current toolset
+* zsh
 * nvim
-* zsh
+* tmux
 * git
-* starship
+* starship 🚀
+* Various tool
+    * bat
+    * exa
+    * fd
+    * fzf
-* vim (barebones)
+    * zoxide

-## WIP
-Currently investigating alternative managers to use as with nvim and tmux starting to get use the amount of installs is getting unwieldy
+## Why Home Manager/nix 🤔?
+Managing all the various tools and repos that were needed to go from a new install to a fully operational battlestation was quite time consuming and painful to document. especially adding in some of the plugin managers that required either a git clone or a random file downloaded and installed in a spot.

+Home Manager has support for adding multiple machines and has a nice interface for setting up/installing nvim and tmux (with some downsides 🙁)